-The estimation was prepared for the gold deposits located in the North Block.
-Four zones were separated.
-The majority of the estimation was carried out for the Ouro Verde and Grota Seca deposits.
-The Greia zone was separated from Grota Seca, it consists of a near-pit target to the North of the Grota Seca deposit.
+The mineral resources for Volta Grande consist of four zones.
+Ouro Verde and Grota Seca (the "North Block"), Greia and the South Block.
+The Greia zone was separated from Grota Seca and consists of a near-pit target to the north of the Grota Seca deposit.
 The Junction Zone is the connection between Ouro Verde and Grota Seca.
 It highlights some exploration potential along strike length between the two deposits.